DasithEdirisinghe/glb2usdz/README.md

     * server.js

-        Does four main use cases:
+        Do four main use cases:

         * Download a glb file from the S3 bucket
         * Convert it into the usdz format